Solution of triangles: A side and two adjacent angles given (ASA)

 Two unknown sides can be calculated from the law of sines:

-or

 A side, one adjacent angle and the opposite angle given (AAS)

 The procedure for solving an AAS triangle is same as that for an ASA triangle: First, find the third angle by using the angle sum property of a triangle, then find the other two sides using the law of sines.

 Other given lengths

 In many cases, triangles can be solved given three pieces of information some of which are the lengths of the triangle's medians, altitudes, or angle bisectors.
 Posamentier and Lehmann list the results for the question of solvability using no higher than square roots (i.e., constructibility) for each of the 95 distinct cases; 63 of these are constructible.

 Solving spherical triangles

 The general spherical triangle is fully determined by three of its six characteristics (3 sides and 3 angles).
 The lengths of the sides a, b, c of a spherical triangle are their central angles, measured in angular units rather than linear units.
 (On a unit sphere, the angle (in radians) and length around the sphere are numerically the same.
 On other spheres, the angle (in radians) is equal to the length around the sphere divided by the radius.)

 Spherical geometry differs from planar Euclidean geometry, so the solution of spherical triangles is built on different rules.
 For example, the sum of the three angles α + β + γ depends on the size of the triangle.
 In addition, similar triangles cannot be unequal, so the problem of constructing a triangle with specified three angles has a unique solution.
 The basic relations used to solve a problem are similar to those of the planar case: see Spherical law of cosines and Spherical law of sines.

 Among other relationships that may be useful are the half-side formula and Napier's analogies: